BadmWe/dspyt-webpage/dspyt/posts/Filecoin-FVM.md

 ---
-title: "Unlocking the Full Potential of Filecoin with the Filecoin Virtual Machine (FVM)"
+title: "Unlocking the Full Potential of Filecoin with the FVM"
 date: "September 27, 2023"
 excerpt: "The Filecoin Virtual Machine (FVM) enhances developer tooling and services for building data applications on the network."
 cover_image: "/images/posts/Filecoin/Understanding the Filecoin FVM.webp"